Hallucinations in hospital patients

 It may be of interest to know that the pharmaceuticals he mentions have a record for side effects and hallucinations - for example this comes from eHealthme

-Samsca (latest outcomes from 670 users) has active ingredients of tolvaptan.
+Samsca (latest outcomes from 670 users - no longer available) has active ingredients of tolvaptan.
 Commonly reported side effects of Samsca include hypernatraemia, hyponatremia, cardiac failure, thirst.